navatharaagi/AWS-Developer-Tools/README.md

 - CodeDeploy Application:
   - The application is simply a name 'identifier' used to reference our deployment settings
 - CodeDeploy Deployment Group:
-  - The deployment group is the 'instance' (or instances) we want to target and deploy our code to
+  - The deployment group is the 'instance' (or instances) we want to 'target and deploy' our code to
 - CodeDeploy Deployment Configuration:
   - Select 'how many instances' in our deployment group our code will deploy to at any given time